 The program is made possible by endowment funds from the A. James and Alice B. Clark Foundation and the Manekin family.
 All lectures are free and open to the public.

-Has interreligious dialogue grown stale and repetitive?
-In the 2021 Manekin-Clark Lecture, Dr. Susannah Heschel offered a friendly critique and challenge, drawing on the legacy of her father, Rabbi Abraham Joshua Heschel, whose work and writings on the prophetic tradition offer a model to sharpen future dialogue and inspire us to move beyond the comfort of our own traditions, viewpoints, and assumptions.
+Dr. Susannah Heschel offered a friendly critique and challenge of interreligious dialogue, drawing on the legacy of her father, Rabbi Abraham Joshua Heschel, whose work and writings on the prophetic tradition offer a model to irspire and sharpen future dialogue.
+December 2021

 Robert P. Jones, Ph.D.
 Founder and CEO, Public Religion Research Institute, December 2019